Code-Institute-Submissions/mtopircean-project2/README.md

 2. Font Awesome: support with icon for About, How to... and 404 redirect to Home link and icon.
 3. Google Font: support with font style used for website text.
 4. Balsamiq: support with wireframe creation.
-7. Google DevTools: support with CSS styling, troubleshooting and responsive design development; support with testing function exection/js functionality.
+7. Google DevTools: support with CSS styling, troubleshooting and responsive design development; support with testing function execution/js functionality.
 8. Lighthouse: performance testing .
 9. W3C Spell Checker: webpage spelling checks.
 10. WAVE Web Accessibility Evaluation Tools: for accessibility evaluation.
 11. CSS Validation Service: for CSS code evaluation and troubleshooting.
 12. W3C Markup Validation Service: for HTML code evaluation and troubleshooting.
 13. JSHint JavaScript Validator: to verify and improve Java Script code.
-14. Coolors: to create palete of colors in README.
+14. Colours: to create pallete of colours in README.
 15. Amiresponsive: to create a snapshot of the page responsiveness on different screen variations

 ## Design